-Wound healing has two phases: the proliferation phase, when new tissue injury is closed, and the remodeling phase, where the excess binder is removed and the wound is ideally sutured so that it does not recognize the site of the injury.
+Wound healing has two phases: the proliferation phase, when new tissue injury is closed, and the remodeling phase, where the excess binder is removed and the wound is ideally enveloped so that it does not recognize the site of the injury.
 The same process takes place whether it is an accident or a surgical operation.
 Immediately after the injury, the immune system plays a role, which cleans the wound and prevents the infection .
 Whether the wound will heal badly or well, the vascular supply often decides.
 Its recovery is due to the growth of new blood vessels and capillaries, which can limit the overall healing speed.

 The healing scar is always, but not always visible.
 If the wounds fit well (or are sewn) and the growth phase of the healing takes place quickly, a less excess binder appears to be visible as a scar.
 Even internal injuries (torn muscles, tendons and other organs) heal by forming a scar, but it is hidden beneath the surface.
 Bone fractures are the result of the bone marrow proliferation phase, which is the bone equivalent of the scar.
-Like scars, bone marrow decreases and remodels over time until it approaches the original structure of the broken bone.
+Like scars, the bone marrow decreases and remodelates over time as it approaches the original structure of the broken bone.
 Eventually, the healing process takes place to regenerate the nerve endings.

 Remodeling the tissue as a mirror image of the load

 For a small burden, the body often responds with hyperadaptation - a compensation greater than the stimulating force.
 This principle of theoretical medicine , which is the essence of hardening, applies much more generally.
 For example, low doses of radiation elicit a stress response that has an adaptive effect ( Joiner1999ari ).
-In other words, an individual occasionally exposed to moderate radiation suffers from less mutations than in a completely non-radiation environment ( Jonezave effect ).
+In other words, an individual occasionally exposed to moderate radiation suffers from less mutations than in a completely non-radiation environment ( Jonesaff effect ).
 Physical stress is similar: Although physical effort increases immediate wear, occasional exercise leads to better health (ie less total wear) than physical load is completely zero.
 Hyperadaptation is also a tan - darkening of the skin after exposure to UV radiation.

 Blood wound supply and convalescence

 Injuries usually result in more or less loss of bleeding tissue due to damage to the blood vessels.
 Healing, therefore, also includes the regeneration of the vascular bed - the growth of the newly formed capillaries into the healing site.
 Medicines with a positive effect on vascular regeneration have a good chance of accelerating wound healing and convalescence.
 As a result of ischemia, the injured site may fall asleep (necrosis).
 In order for the damaged tissue to survive and heal, it is necessary to restore its blood supply.
 For this reason, he has a medical leech ( Hirudo medicinalis ), a blood supply specialist, on the account of many miraculously cured patients with stitched fingers.
 (This ability is probably also a reason for the effectiveness of the leech for ischemic heart disease and heart stroke .)
-As a biologist, I wonder if the red stripes of the leech are a medical badge like shrimp shrimps, or is it just by accident.
+As a biologist, I wonder if the red stripes of the leeks are a medical badge like shrimp shrimp or is it just by accident.
 Balzarová , I apologize for turning.)

 Regeneration of tissue as a determinant of disease and health